-4.2 Database Load Update Algorithm:
+B. Database Load Update Algorithm:

-There is a need for maintaining the database as well as updating the status of each NIA in the database.
-Therefore another algorithm (See Fig. 7) is proposed for broadcasting the load request and updating the loads values is proposed.
+Since there is a need to maintain the database and updating the status of each NIA in database.
+Therefore another algorithm (See Fig. 7) for broadcasting the load request and updating the loads values is proposed.
+This is described in the proceeding section

 When this algorithm will run, it will get value of time slots (denoted by TS) used by each NIA.
-These values are stored in the array named n_TS (Number of time slots).
+These values are stored in the array named n TS (Number of time slots).

 Then each value in an array will be stored / inserted in the database.
 Now when the load on NIA will increase than the defined threshold value, then it will get values of NIA's load from the database, in which values of loads are stored by this algorithm.
 The proposed algorithm will run on each NIA after some fixed specified value of time.
 This algorithm is necessary for updating the values of load on each NIA.

-5 PERFORMANCE ANALYSIS
+V PERFORMANCE ANALYSIS

 To measure the load on NIA in AMC, [1] only considers on the ratio for Horizontal and vertical handoffs from 3G to WLAN network.
-But, we must consider handoffs from other networks, like from Satellite to WLAN etc. If we consider one subnet of 3G network, and we denote the number of cells by R, then the crossing rate in 3G networks as described by [1] is:
+But, we must consider handoffs from other networks, like from Satellite to WLAN etc.

+If we consider one subnet of 3G network, and we denote the number of cells by R, then the crossing rate in 3G networks as described by [1] is:

-$$R{sg} = \frac{\rho_g v L_b}{\prod}$$ (1)
+$$R{sg} = ---- \qquad (1)$$